TRUNKSNEO/HomeLab-PDU-V1/README.md

 </div>

 # **ShrikeLab PSU V1** - 5 & 10 port USB-C PSUs for 10" and 19" racks
 These PSUs are power delivery solutions for micro PC clusters and homelabs that suits both 10" and 19" racks.
-All variants are built around a Meanwell HRP-300-24 featuring either 5 or 10 USB-C power delivery ports enclosed in sheet metal or 3D printed ABS/ASA.
+All variants are built around a Meanwell HRP-300-24 featuring either 5 or 10 USB-C power delivery ports enclosed in sheet metal or 3D printed ABS/ASA housings.

 <div align="center">
   <a